-Smoke the ribs for about two and a half to three hours, depending on the type of meat and how hot your grill is.
+- Smoke the ribs for about 2.5 to 3 hours, depending on the type of meat and how hot your grill is.

-Check the internal temperature of the meat to see if it's safe to eat.
-Beef is safe to eat at 145 F but can be cooked to a higher temperature if desired.
-Pork however must be cooked to at least 160 F. Remove the ribs from the smoker once done, allow them to cool and serve.
+- Check the internal temperature of the meat to see if it's safe to eat.
+Beef is safe to eat at 145 degrees Fahrenheit, according to FoodSafety.gov.
+Pork however must be cooked to at least 165 degrees Fahrenheit.

-Try experimenting with different types of wood to tweak the flavor of your meat.
-Apple wood will give your meat a different flavor than say oak or pine.
+Try experimenting with different types of wood to give your ribs slightly different flavors.
+For example, apple wood will give your meat a different flavor than oak or pine.

 After smoking your ribs for about an hour, you can wrap them in aluminum foil and allow them to finish cooking to make them extra tender.